ashleydavis/the-data-wrangler-blog/_posts/2021-04-10-simplifying-application-deployment-with-doulevo.md

 Doulevo is built to be extended.
 It is built on plugins that allow it to be completely repurposed.

-The _create _type of plugin knows how to create or initialize projects for various technology stacks.
-For example the _Node.js_ plugin knows how to create a Node.js project and the _Python3_ plugin knows how to build a Python project and so on.
+The *create* type of plugin knows how to create or initialize projects for various technology stacks.
+For example the *Node.js*f plugin knows how to create a Node.js project and the _Python3_ plugin knows how to build a Python project and so on.

 The _build_ type of plugin builds a service.
 This defaults to using Docker to build an image.
 Underneath the _Docker build_ plugin are various other plugins that know how to create Dockerfiles for various project types.
 The various _create_ plugins can be reused for this.